List of Fireman Sam characters: Pontypandy Fire Service

+Firefighters

-Fireman Sam (character)
+Fireman Sam

 Fireman Samuel "Sam" Jones is the title character of the series.
 He is a senior firefighter for the Pontypandy Fire Service.
 He is a competent and brave firefighter, who helps keep the people of Pontypandy safe.
 He considers his job to be 'the best job in the world' and often helps out in emergencies even on his days off.
 However, he does have an inventive streak which sometimes gets him in trouble when one of his inventions goes haywire: since the sixth series, he has stopped inventing, though he can be creative from time to time, such as fashioning a barbecue out of an oil drum in the episode "Sausages vs. Shrimps".

 Sam has been a mascot for British fire services used to promote fire safety to children.
 In the original series, he lives alone in Pontypandy and has a niece and nephew Sarah and James.
 Sam drives a large fire engine called Jupiter, based on a Bedford TK, receiving elements of a Bedford 6x4 in Series 5 and elements from the Volvo FL6 in Series 6 and entirely a Rosenbauer Panther in Series 15.
 He also has an all-terrain vehicle called Mercury.
 Additionally, there is an Animal Rescue Crane called Phoenix, but it has been driven by multiple characters.